abductedPlatypus/abductedplatypus.github.io/_posts/2017-04-14-dither-brushes.markdown

 First I made 8 different 4 by 4 pixel patterns, of 2 colored pixels each, making it a pattern of `2/(4*4)=0.125` density.
 Each of the patterns was designed exactly to make it possible to combine them to make more dense patterns out of it.
 I named these patterns O, and A through G.

->Image of all OABDCDEFG patterns and how they combine.

 I used these patterns as textures applied to Photoshop Brushes using multiply mode.

 Took some thinking time, but in the end it was pretty easy.